crwdns2915892:0crwdne2915892:0

 To reassemble your device, follow the relevant steps in the instructions in reverse order.

-Before replacing all the key caps, test whether the defective key now works again.
+Before replacing all the key caps, test the function of the new key.

 To reassemble your device, follow the relevant steps in the instructions in reverse order.

-Before replacing all the key caps, test whether the defective key now works again.
+Before replacing all the key caps, test the function of the new key.

 crwdns2935221:0crwdne2935221:0